LukeTheHecker/esinet/README.md

-# esinet: Electric source imaging using artificial neural networks (ANNs)
+# esinet: Electric Source Imaging using Artificial Neural Networks (ANNs)

-**esinet** let's you solve the EEG inverse problem using ANNs.
-It currently supports two main architectures:
+**esinet** let's you solve the EEG inverse problem using ANNs with the mne-python framework.
+It currently supports three main architectures:

+## ConvDip
+A convolutional neural network as described in our [first paper](https://www.frontiersin.org/articles/10.3389/fnins.2021.569918/full).

-## Model 1
+## Fully-connected network

-A fully connected neural network which is trained on single time instances of M/EEG data.
-This model was described in our [paper](https://www.frontiersin.org/articles/10.3389/fnins.2021.569918/full).
+A fully-connected neural network which is trained on single time instances of M/EEG data.
+This model was described in our [second paper](https://www.biorxiv.org/content/10.1101/2022.04.13.488148v1) alongside the LSTM.

-## Model 2
+## Long-short term memory network

-A temporal long-short-term memory (LSTM) model which is trained on sequences of EEG data.
-A similar model only with different output specifications has been presented in a work bei [Cui et al., 2019](https://ieeexplore.ieee.org/abstract/document/8766914?casa_token=AFbwwLcRySAAAAAA:Gx9_D5QajW1parwhStwtxPdLVVIT8WTbdzTg8bSZ1LT6mTuOTxYyLxd84Kc3k9n2fpqkL8Dl).
+A Long-short-term memory (LSTM) model which is trained on sequences of EEG data.
+This model is described in detail and published in our [second paper](https://www.biorxiv.org/content/10.1101/2022.04.13.488148v1).

 ---